sjsikora/sjsikora/README.md

 🦠 - **Label Transfer Algorithm**: As part of my internship at the Trapnell Lab, I am working closely with the R package monocle3 to develop a pipeline to transfer labels from a reference to a query dataset accurately.

-📱 - **???**: A project that I am not quite ready to announce, however it is an React app built with Firebase.
+📱 - **???**: A project that I am not quite ready to announce.
+However, I will say it is a React app built with Firebase.

+## What are some old projects?